sokratis-xyz/.github/profile/README.md

 Enterprise-grade API for integrating semantic search capabilities into your applications.
 Documentation and examples available.

 ### Liath (Coming soon)
-Accelerate your AI development
+Accelerate your AI development, build something like perplexity in less than 100 lines.

 ### Ukkin (Coming soon)
-AI-first mobile browser
+AI-first mobile browser, integrating the same goals here but on your mobile.

 ## Join Our Mission